Abd-007/Switch-Emulators-Guide/Yuzu.md

 ***The guide will be split into several sections, you can use the Table of Contents to easily get to the section you need to***

+***Important Note: You need https://www.base64decode.org to decode some of the links that look like a string of words and numbers.
+Copy the string and paste it into the base64 decoder and press decode to get real link.
+I will not be repeating this everywhere***

+* * *

 ## Section 1: Installing the Emulator

 (Optional) Go to https://yuzu-emu.org/downloads/ to download the latest mainline build.